cleminso/cleminso.xyz/content/TL;DR/001-intents_braavos_ekubo.md

 - What's action preference type?
 How many dimensions are implicated? what's measurable (max $)? ⇒ which risks?

-- What's a constraints types? satisfactions of risk and outcome?
+- What's a constraint type? satisfaction with risk and outcome?

-- Why we use the current system? for which outcome? what's your preference with this system?
+- Why we use the current system? for which outcome? what's your preference for this system?
 What's your current preference?
 How is measure the outcome? ($?)

-=> we use the current system because we accept to settings ourself the income and accepted a range result for outcome in $.
+=> We use the current system because we accept setting our own income and accept a range result for the outcome in $.

 - With intent, the solver has to know my preference vector in order to do a good job.
 [AGI](https://actualiteinformatique.fr/intelligence-artificielle/definition-artificial-general-intelligence-agi) raining possible about my history.

 - What does this mean in practice?

 "*Users and their preferences are real.
 Discovery is key if we want to go beyond a simple application.
-In the short term, standard tools/templates/mechanisms for solving specific classes of intent commitments are more important than dreams.*"
+In the short term, standard tools, templates, and mechanism for solving specific classes of intent commitments are more important than dreams.*"

 ---

 ### How Braavos on Starknet is revolutionizing crypto signing
 [Source](https://starkware.medium.com/how-starknet-is-revolutionizing-crypto-signing-ba3724077a79)

-For context public Blockchain use **secp256k1 elliptic curve** cryptographic signature schemes.
-But it's **not compatible** with the cryptographic signature scheme available in mobile devices Hardware Security Modules (HSM), such as the iPhones and the Android (Pixel and other) phones.
+For context, public blockchains **secp256k1 elliptic curve** cryptographic signature schemes.
+But it's **not compatible** with the cryptographic signature scheme available in mobile devices with Hardware Security Modules (HSM), such as the iPhones and Android (Pixel and other) phones.

-Mobile Devices use: curve secp256r1 (also called NIST-P256) and Starknet don't support secp256r1, has its own proprietary curve which is a STARK-friendly curve and support AA natively.
+Mobile devices use the curve secp256r1 (also called NIST-P256) and Starknet doesn't support secp256r1, has its own proprietary curve, which is a STARK-friendly curve, and supports AA natively.
 ⇒ Braavos use it to introduce Hardware Signer

 **→ Hardware Signer – 2 Main components**

-- The secure sub-system in users mobile device
+- The secure sub-system in the user's mobile device

-    - built-in in users device — iPhone’s **Secure Enclave** or Android Phone’s **Titan HSM** to protect their account
+    - built-in in the user's device — the iPhone’s **Secure Enclave** or Android Phone’s **Titan HSM** to protect their account

-    - There are dedicated and isolated sub-system, totally separated from the application processor, that can generate private keys and sign messages. **Keys are generated** by an internal True Random Number Generator and **signs messages** over the secp256r1 elliptic curve via its internal Public Key Accelerator.
+    - There are dedicated and isolated sub-system, totally separated from the application processor, that can generate private keys and sign messages. **Keys are generated** by an internal True Random Number Generator and **sign messages** over the secp256r1 elliptic curve via its internal Public Key Accelerator.

-    - **private keys never leave the secure system and are unknown/inaccessible to anyone, not even to the user, or to the application itself.**
+    - **private keys never leave the secure system and are unknown or inaccessible to anyone, not even to the user, or to the application itself.**

 - The account smart contract that can run arbitrary logic (=AA)

-    - The **client side** (e.g. the application) that allows the user to review/sign transactions and send them to the chain.
+    - The **client side** (e.g. the application) that allows the user to review or sign transactions and send them to the chain.

     - The **on-chain side** — has an account smart contract that can run arbitrary logic; and in particular, in our case, run arbitrary signature **verification** logic.

 ⇒ The application signs the transaction using the mobile device security module and then sends it to the account contract on-chain that can verify it.
-This means that even the actual approval to sign a transaction is done directly
+This means that even the actual approval to sign a transaction is done directly.

 **→ Solutions**